jacobpledger/website/index.md

 layout: default
 ---

 I'm Jacob Pledger, a gamer, developer, and geek of many things.
-Welcome to my website, as you can (probably) see, it's a work in progress.
+Welcome to my website.

-I currently program cool things for a living at <a href="https://www.farmersedge.ca">Farmers Edge</a>.
+I currently program cool things for a living at [Farmers Edge](https://www.farmersedge.ca).
+Perhaps you'd like to check out my [résumé](/resume.html).

 Previously, I worked on the "data warehousing" side of things, creating and maintaining our big data systems for ingesting and handling collected farm device data.